fabianf1/Curve-Project/README.md

 * Wait until everyone is ready before starting countdownClock
 * Ensure latest data is present when doing things like bomb
 * Add spectator mode
+* Fix long loading of main class
+* Change glitch things to a different distribution (Exponential?)